Pur3-MAlice/bear-minimum/README.md

 ### **Design**
 #### *Color Scheme*
 * Having already chosen the Hero/Main image for the Home page I wanted to pick a color pallette that would tie in cohesivly with the image (which would be used universally around the site).
 I knew that coolors.co had a image color extraction which could pick out the exact colors that would work to this effect.
 The effect I wanted to pull off was natural, elegant and calming.
 The Visual Identity of this website should give the user a calm, relaxed feeling.
 No overly bright or neon colors.
 ![Color Pallette Picker](docs/screenshot/color-pallette-picker.png)

 * I also knew that coolors.co gave you all the HEX, rbga and HSL codes ready to copy and paste for the colors picked.
+By consolidating each branding asset (images, colors, fonts) into a cohesive aesthetic, this develops brand recognition, which in turn is good UX.
 ![Color Export](docs/screenshot/css-pallette-export.png)